How to Do a Meta-Analysis: A Step-by-Step Guide for Researchers

 Funnel Plot

 A funnel plot graphs each study's effect size (x-axis) against a measure of its precision, typically the standard error (y-axis).
 In the absence of publication bias, studies scatter symmetrically around the pooled estimate in an inverted funnel shape, precise (large) studies cluster at the top, imprecise (small) studies spread widely at the bottom.
 A funnel plot detects publication bias when the plot shows asymmetry, typically missing studies in the bottom-left corner (small studies with non-significant results).
 For guidance on reading funnel plots, see interpreting funnel plots.
-Generate your own with our funnel plot generator.
+Generate your own with our build a funnel plot.

 Egger's Test